BenjaminVerdier/CS581Project/README.md

 Next steps in the development:

-- Add depth to bottom part for tensioning
+- Add depth to bottom part for tensioning.